athanhcong/athanhcong.github.com/_posts/2013-05-18-ios-navigation.md

 # Summary
-In mobile app, where user experience is very important, it takes you time to decide which UI pattern is suitable for your app, which makes your app natural to use, easy to remember, convienient to access?
+In mobile space, where user experience is very important, it takes you time to decide which UI pattern is suitable for your app, which makes your app natural to use, easy to remember, convienient to access?

-Howerver if you need a quick reference, I would say that Tab Bar is more suitable for mobile-first (social) app.
+If you still need a quick reference, I would say that Tab Bar is more suitable for mobile-first (social) app.
 Where creating content in app is more important than browsing content and you need to show users that you have more than 1 useful features.

 Sidebar is suitable for consuming app, where content can be created outside the app.